logux/docs/backend-protocol/spec.md

    `["approved", meta.id]` or `["forbidden", meta.id]`.
 2. Send separated HTTP request with actions with current data to Logux server using `action` commands.
-Actions with data must use client ID from subscribe’s action in `meta.clientIds` array.
+Actions with data must use client ID from subscribe’s action in `meta.clients` array.
 3. Write `["processed", meta.id]` to this response.

 Back-end server can take user ID from `meta.id`: